This digital minimalism checklist will give you helpful tips on how to simplify your digital life today!

 When we think about minimalism, we often think about going through our belongings, relationships, or commitments.

 However, we sometimes forget to declutter our digital life.

 If this is the case for you, you should look at some digital minimalism tips and apply them as soon as possible!

 Most people own at least several devices, whether these are computers, phones, tablets, and other pieces of technology.

 So, going through and decluttering our digital life can be very beneficial!

-Here are 9 digital minimalism tips to help you declutter and simplify your digital life!
+This digital minimalism checklist will inspire you with tips to help you declutter and simplify your digital life!

 This blog post contains affiliate links which means that if you buy something through such links, I will get a small commission without any extra cost for you.
 Please read my Disclosure for more details.

-9 digital minimalism tips: How to simplify your digital life
+Digital minimalism checklist: 9 digital minimalism tips on how to simplify your digital life

 1 – Regularly declutter and go through your devices